 Like the countless seeds the Meyer Seed Company has sold over the past hundred years, the story of this long-running legacy business starts with water.
 Before he held a seed bucket or a watering can, the company’s founder, John F. Meyer, worked as a sailor, eventually becoming first officer of the schooner Katie J. Irelan.
 On September 22, 1897, on a voyage carrying scrap iron from Baltimore to Wilmington, North Carolina, a severe storm swamped the ship.
 Another ship struggling through the storm spotted the Katie J. Irelan in distress and rescued Meyer and his crewmates less than two hours before the 708-ton ship sank into the ocean.
-Meyer retired from sailing the next year and later recalled the eleven years he “followed this adventurous yet hard life” before he “drifted back to Baltimore and decided to stick to dry land.”
+Meyer retired from sailing the next year.
+Later, Meyer fondly recalled the eleven years he spent on the “adventurous yet hard life” at sea before he “drifted back to Baltimore and decided to stick to dry land.”

 Meyer started selling seeds for the long-established Bolgiano Seed Company at the northeast corner of Pratt and Light Streets.
 In September 1910, he partnered with German immigrant G.W.
 Stisser to form the Meyer-Stisser Seed Company initially located at 32 Light Street.
 After the end of World War I, Stisser returned to Germany so, in 1921, Meyer bought out his interest in the business.
 By 1927, the business boasted a proud motto: “Sterling quality, courteous treatment and punctuality.”